Carpet Installation Cost | Free Carpet Installation?

 Beware of Carpet

-Looking to have new carpet installed?
-Everyone wants to know how much it costs to have carpet installed, probably because Home Depot and Lowe's are offering a ridiculous carpet installation special.
-The latest TV ad I saw now offers FREE carpet installation if you buy a special brand of carpet AND padding.
+Looking to have new carpet installed soon?
+Everyone wants to know how much it costs to have carpet installed, probably because Home Depot and Lowe's have been offering a ridiculous The latest TV advertisement I saw now offers FREE carpet installation if you buy a certain brand and sizable amount of new

 Guess how much they are charging for the carpet and pad?
 I think it's